-- 162. The farm CPC competent authority shall ensure that each bluefin tuna caging operation in its farms is recorded by the farm operator using both conventional and stereoscopic cameras.
-All video footages shall comply with the minimum standards set out in Annex 8, except point 1.d for stereoscopic camera footages. - 163.
-If the quality of the control camera video footage used to determine the number and/or weight of the bluefin tuna caged does not comply with the minimum standards of Annex 8, the farm CPC competent authority shall order a control caging until the determination of the number and/or weight is possible.
+162. The farm CPC competent authority shall ensure that each bluefin tuna caging operation in its farms is recorded by the farm operator using both conventional and stereoscopic cameras.
+All video footages shall comply with the minimum standards set out in Annex 8, except point 1d for stereoscopic camera footages.

+- 163. If the quality of the control camera video footage used to determine the number and/or weight of the bluefin tuna caged does not comply with the minimum standards of Annex 8, the farm CPC competent authority shall order a control caging until the determination of the number and/or weight is possible.
 The repetition of the caging operation shall not be subject to a new caging authorization. - 164.
+In the event of persistent turbidity conditions in the farm area, the farm CPC competent authority may authorise the control caging to take place outside the farm, in an adjacent area where there is sufficient visibility.
+CPCs shall document the measurement of the turbidity according to standard methods. - 165.
 In the case of control caging, the farm CPC competent authority shall ensure that the donor farm cage is sealed and that the cage cannot be manipulated prior to the new caging operation.
-The receiving farm cage(s) used in the control caging shall be empty. - 165.
-At the completion of the caging operation, the farm CPC competent authority shall ensure that the ICCAT regional observer has immediate access to all stereoscopic and conventional camera video footage(s), and is allowed to make a copy if it intends to complete its task of analysing the footage at another time or place. - 166.
-CPCs with active bluefin tuna farms and the SCRS are encouraged to participate in trials using Artificial Intelligence (AI) for the analysis of stereoscopic camera footages, with a view to automating the determination of the number and/or weight of caged tuna, in order to reduce workloads and avoid possible human bias.
+The receiving farm cage(s) used in the control caging shall be empty. - 166.
+At the completion of the caging operation, the farm CPC competent authority shall ensure that the ICCAT regional observer has immediate access to all stereoscopic and conventional camera video footage(s), and is allowed to make a copy if it intends to complete its task of analysing the footage at another time or place. - 167.
+CPCs with active bluefin tuna farms and the SCRS are encouraged to participate in trials using AI, including under the framework established by Resolution by ICCAT on a pilot project for the short-term live storage of bluefin tuna (Res.
+22-07), for the analysis of stereoscopic camera footage, with a view to automating the determination of the number and/or weight of caged tuna, in order to reduce workloads and avoid possible human bias.